 Yes – four legged friends are very welcome here.
 Dogs are allowed anywhere on the farm so long as they are kept on a lead and any doggy deposits are taken home.
 Our canine visitors are welcome to help themselves to a drink from one of our water bowls or to top up their own from our Dog Water Barrel located in the lavender field.

-Unfortunately, the lavender is too thick for wheelchairs or buggies to get in between the rows but there is a wide track on the right hand side of the field, which allows wheelchair users or buggies to get to the top.
+It’s possible for wheelchair users or buggies to get close to the lavender but unfortunately, the lavender is too thick for wheelchairs or buggies to get in between the rows.
+There is a wide track situated in the middle of the field, which can be used by wheelchair users or buggies to access the top of the field.

 Unfortunately, we don’t have any wheelchairs available for public use.

 Yes – it’s free to park in one of our fields here.

 We’re sorry to say that due to the ongoing situation with COVID-19, we’re unable to take bookings for coach parties this year.